rtCamp/Frappe-Manager/docs/guides/environments.md

 fm update mybench --developer-mode disable
 ```

 `--developer-mode` is a mount-runtime option.
-An `image` bench bakes developer mode into the image, so `fm update` refuses the flag there; demote with `--runtime mount` first.
+An `image` bench bakes developer mode into the image, so `fm update` refuses the flag there; demote with `fm update BENCH --runtime mount` first.

 !!! info "Environment vs developer mode"
     **Environment** (`dev`/`prod`) controls the web server type and restart policy. **Developer mode** controls Frappe's debug features.
 They're related but independent: you can run prod environment with developer mode enabled, though this isn't recommended for production servers.